STF-R/filrouge_pe/Audio/README.md

-In this section you will find all resources/models/codes relative to Audio Sentiment Analysis.
+In this section you will find all resources/models/Python scripts relative to Audio Sentiment Analysis.